-buy Finpecia 1 mg no prescription I am finally writing my very first blog post.
-It has taken me a long while to pluck up the courage to do this, as ever since I have joined the online pagan community I have believed that no one would be faintly interested in hearing what my voice had to say.
+I am finally writing my very first blogpost.
+It has taken me a long time to pluck up the courage to do this, as ever since I have joined the online pagan community I have believed that no one would be faintly interested in hearing what I had to say.

-http://mothershewrote.co/2017/03/elvy-review-giveaway/ I am just little old me.
-A girl who has found herself on a crazy exciting path of spiritual discovery who wants to get back to her bare roots so she can heal herself and others too who wish to come along for the ride.
-I want to find my home, my tribe.
+I am just little old me.
+A girl who has found herself on an exciting path of spiritual discovery who wants to strip everything back to the bare bones so she can heal herself and others too who wish to come along for the ride.
+And I also want to find my authentic place in the world.

-As a child being brought up a strict Christian, it was easy to feel part of a family, a part of something much larger than myself and I didn’t question a thing that I was being told.
-Every Sunday and every Day of Obligation I dutifuly turned up to celebrate with others like me, year in year out.
+As a child growing up in the Christian faith, it was easy to feel part of a family, a part of something much larger than myself and it never crossed my mind to question any of it.
+Every Sunday and every Day of Obligation I dutifully turned up to celebrate with others just like myself year in and year out.

 But I gradually became aware of a dawning realisation.
 I wasn’t like everyone else.
 I didn’t feel or believe everything that they believed.
 It wasn’t a one religion fits all scenario.
 I was going through the motions, but I felt numb inside.
-What had happened to my connection to God and the Virgin Mary?
-Did this connection even exist to begin with?
+I was pretending to be someone I wasn’t just to keep the peace.
+And what had happened to my connection to God and the Virgin Mary?
+Did this connection even exist?
 Perhaps I had always been blindsided by the pomp and ceremony to even realise that it was never there in the first place.

 I didn’t want to be here anymore.
 I wasn’t here for me.
 I was here for others.
 Even God didn’t want to be here.

-The day I told my family I wasn’t going to church anymore is a day that I will remember for the rest of my life.
+The day I told my family I was no longer going to church anymore is a day that I will remember for the rest of my life.

-Seven years later it’s all water under the bridge.
-They have accepted it because they love me, but they don’t like it.
-They believe that I am still a Christian abeit one that no longer practices and I will never tell them otherwise.
-It would hurt them too much.
-Of course this makes me sad that I am unable to share my new spiritual path with them, but I do my best not to dwell on it.
-I am blessed, however, to have a wonderful husband and children who are as open minded and free spirited as I am.
-They are also walking their own unique paths in this life, discovering awe and wonder in the world around them and I am proud and excited to be a part of it.
+Seven years later it is all water under the bridge.
+They have accepted it, but they don’t like it.
+They believe that I am still a Christian albeit one that no longer practices and I will never tell them otherwise because would hurt them too much.
+Of course this makes me sad that I am unable to share this part of my life with them, a part of my life that means so much to me and brings me so much joy and inspiration.
+I do my best not to dwell on it.
+I am blessed, however, to have a wonderful husband and two children who are as open minded and free spirited as I am.
+They are also walking their own unique paths in this life, discovering awe and wonder in the world around them and I am proud and excited to be a part of that.

-Soon after I had to move from the city to the countryside, due to unforeseen circumstances, a floodgate inside of me gushed open.
-An awakening occurred that was somehow miraculously triggered by my new environment.
+Shortly after I had to move from the city to the countryside, a floodgate inside of me gushed open.
+A spiritual awakening was happening that was somehow miraculously triggered by my new environment.
 With no light pollution I could see the moon and the stars in high definition, even the international space station zipping over my head.
-While my hands were in the earth, buzzards and swallows called from nearby.
+While my hands were in the earth, I could hear buzzards and swallows calling from nearby.
 The Divine was here, but nothing like I had experienced before, except only as a child.
-Childhood memories came rushing back; faeries, spirits……magick.
+Childhood memories came rushing back; faeries, spirits……magic.

-There was something here more ancient than Christianity, even more ancient than time itself and I craved it.
+There was something here more ancient than Christianity, even more ancient than time itself and it was calling me.
 I needed to know what it was, what it was called.
-So I read and researched, watched videos and researched, absorbing as much as I mentally could.
-I was like Neo and I was plugged in.
+So I read and researched, watched videos and researched even more, absorbing as much as I mentally could.
+I was like Neo and I was definitely plugged in.

-I am not the same person I was seven years ago, not even the same person I was six months ago.
-My journey is changing who I am and it is for the better.
+I am not the same person I was seven years ago, not even the same person I was last month.
+My knowledge, understanding and spiritual beliefs are continuously evolving.
+My journey is changing who I am and this transformation is for the better.

 I just wanted to share a little part of me and if you have stayed to the end of this post then I am truly grateful that you have taken the time to listen to what I have had to say.
-If I have touched or inspired just one person to break free and find the courage to go on their own quest then I am happy.
+If I have touched or inspired just one person to break free and find the courage to step onto their own path of self discovery then I am content.